chocoteam/choco-solver/docs/source/2_modelling.rst

 .. admonition:: **Modelling**: Bounded or Enumerated?

     The choice of representation of the domain variables should not be done lightly.
-    Not only the memory consumption should be considered but also the type of constraints used.
+    Not only the memory consumption should be considered but also the used constraints.
     Indeed, some constraints only update bounds of integer variables, using them with bounded variables is enough.
     Others make holes in variables' domain, using them with enumerated variables takes advantage of the *power* of the filtering algorithm.
     Most of the time, variables are associated with propagators of various *power*.